 Most drawing papers are somewhere between illustration board and watercolor paper.

 You can use any of the papers for any of the mediums, but your choices will affect the amount of time and effort it takes to complete a drawing and the way the finished drawing looks.

 How to Choose the Right Surface: When Rough is Better

 Rough drawing papers are good for layering.
-The more tooth a paper has, the more layers of color it can take without buckling or being scuffed.
+The toothier a paper, the more layers of color it takes without buckling or scuffing.
 A “toothy” paper is perfect if you like to use solvent blending.

 However, it is more difficult to fill in the tooth of a rough paper because the pigment core doesn’t reach down into all the “hills and valleys” of the tooth.
 Unless you use heavy pressure or solvent blending, you’re more likely to end up with specks of paper color showing through the drawing.
 These “paper holes” may not bother you.
 If so, they can lend quite an artsy, painterly look to your colored pencil drawing.

 If that’s your goal, a rougher paper is probably the best choice.

 This drawing is colored pencil on sanded art paper.
 Sanded art paper not the same as even rough drawing paper (read about the differences here), but you can see how the colored pencil looked on rough paper.
 I could have filled all the paper holes, but it would have taken a lot of time and effort.

 - You like to use solvent to blend colors